Welcome to the GHC Associate Degree Nursing Program!

 If the persons above are unable to address or resolve the concern, then the next person to speak with is the Assistant Director of Nursing.
 If the Assistant Director of Nursing cannot satisfactorily address the problem, the Director of Nursing and then the Dean of Health Sciences would address your concern.
 All of these persons have offices at Heritage Hall.
 Again, most questions can be answered by the Mentor, Course Lead, and Clinical Liaison.

 Should something require assistance from further up the chain of command, next steps are based on whether the concern is related to academic integrity or student code of conduct.
 Both academic integrity and student code of conduct issues are addressed by the Provost.
 Refer to the GHC Student Handbook.
+The most commonly asked questions students have about the program can be answered by visiting the Nursing FAQ.

 The GHC nursing program utilizes one set of learning materials throughout the program.
 This bundled package from Elsevier is purchased through the GHC book store and saves students money since most required materials are purchased together.
 The Elsevier package includes assignment modules (teaching content, case studies, documentation exercises), adaptive quizzing assignments, physical and electronic texts, videos, checklists, practice quizzes, benchmark exams, and several other learning resources.
 You will also purchase assessment and medical supplies, a uniform, and the APA manual*.